GreyHak/sui/README.txt

                     Application Programming Interface (API)
                               Written by GreyHak

-This document was written for SUI v1.45.7, released 16 July 2025.
+This document was written for SUI v1.45.8, released 5 August 2025.

 Copyright © 2023-2025, GreyHak (github.com/GreyHak), All rights reserved.